-The School has welcomed the changes in the National Curriculum and saw it as an exciting opportunity to review our assessment and reporting systems to create a more holistic approach that makes sense to parents.
-We were very clear that whatever assessment tool we used, it needed to be robust and track pupils’ progress across the school and not just at the end of a key stage.
+The School regularly reviews our assessment and reporting systems to ensure that they are based on a holistic approach that makes sense to parents.
+Our expectation is that the assessment tool we use needs to be robust and needs to track pupils’ progress across the school and not just at the end of a key stage.

 The principles that underpin our new assessment system are:

 - Every child can achieve: teachers at Scientia have the mindset,‘What do I need to do next to enable a child in my class to achieve?’